Stories Preschool Presents

 The signal for this 15 yards penalty is right arm is curled so that the hand touches the shoulder.

-Illegal Kickoff (special teams)
+Illegal Kickoff (Special Teams)

 The ball, after a kickoff, heads out of bounds between both goal lines without touching any player on either team.